-Explain how the company defines and distinguishes itself from the competition, and important strategic objectives.
-For instance, explain how the firm expects to achieve industry leading customer satisfaction.
-Or, explain how the company will successfully "brand" company products and services as design and quality leaders.
-For more on business strategy—and what a good strategy covers—see Business Strategy.
+Explain how the company defines and distinguishes itself from the competition, and identify critical strategic objectives.
+For instance, explain how the firm expects to achieve industry-leading customer satisfaction.
+Or, show how the firm will successfully "brand" company products and services for design and quality leadership.
+(For more on business strategy see Business Strategy).

 8. The Business Model

 It is fair to say that the business model is the "heart" of the business plan.
-Or, more accurately, the business model is a framework for describing the business and projected results.
-Sections 1-7 above show how the company will build on that framework to achieve good results and what they will look like.
-For more on the business model and business strategy, see Business Strategy.
+Or, more accurately, the business model is the framework for describing the business and projected results.
+Sections 1-7 above show how the company will build on that framework to achieve good results and what they will look in Pro-forma statements.
+(For more on the business model, see Business Strategy).

 The business case is organized around an action or decision, to address business case questions like those given above.
-Those questions contrast with the focus for the business plan, which addresses similar questions about the organization (or about the business).
+Those questions contrast with the focus of the business plan, which addresses similar issues about the organization (or about the business).
 The business plan address questions like these:

-- What will the business look like in one year?
-(I.e., what will its financial position and business performance look like?)
-What will it look like in three years?
+- What will the "business" look like in one year?
+In Three Years?
+That is, what will its financial position and business performance look like then?